-The markets for fluid management systems, cast aluminum products and fabricated metal products, assemblies and systems for automotive and industrial customers are highly competitive.
+The automotive supply industry is highly competitive.
 Some of the Company's competitors have substantially greater financial, marketing and other resources and higher market share than the Company in certain products or geographic areas.
 The Company's competitors include a number of domestic and international suppliers, some of which have established strong relationships with OEMs.
 The Company's competitors may develop products that are superior to those of the Company, establish manufacturing facilities that are more logistically competitive than the Company's locations, produce similar products at a lower cost or adapt more quickly than the Company does to new technologies or evolving customer requirements.
 Competition can lead to price reductions, reduced margins, losses, and an inability to gain or hold market share.
 As the markets for the Company's products and other services expand, additional competition may emerge and competitors may commit more resources to products which directly compete with the Company's products.
 There can be no assurance that the Company will be able to compete successfully with existing competitors or that its business will not be adversely affected by increased competition or by new competitors.

-Cost Absorption and Purchase Orders
+Cost and Risk Absorption and Purchase Orders